srmadscience/voltdb-tatpbenchmark/README.md

 ## There is no &quot;Correct&quot; answer to the &quot;Alternative Unique Key&quot; Problem

 From an implementation perspective this is a non-trivial problem.
-It&#39;s not a VoltDB-specific problem.
+It&#39;s not a Volt-specific problem.
 All horizontally sharded systems will have to make some awkward choices.
 The default list generally looks like this:

 ### 1. Use a single, large server running a legacy RDBMS so you can do the search and write in one move.